 Upon arrival, you will take a Spanish language placement exam.
 This exam will indicate your language proficiency level, and will determine the courses in which you will be eligible to enroll.
-Courses are taught by host university faculty and are taken with other ISA students.
+Courses are taken with other ISA students.

-If you are at the advanced level, you may add an intensive 2 week session as a preface to the semester program at the ISA Study Center.
+If you are at the advanced level, you may add a two-week intensive Spanish language course as a preface to the semester program at the ISA Study Center.

 Students must have a minimum grade point average of 2.50.